leosaffin/storm_assess/README.md

 ## Install
-A simple pip install fails for two reasons:
-1. The cartopy package doesn't install through pip
-2. The netcdftime package uses Cython but doesn't install it as a dependency

-To fix the first issue it is easiest to install this package in a conda environment that already has iris installed, e.g. running
+A simple pip install fails because the cartopy package doesn't install through pip.
+To fix this, it is easiest to install this package in a conda environment that already has iris installed, e.g. running
 > conda install -c conda-forge iris

 first because iris is a required package and has cartopy as a dependency, so will handle those issues.
-To fix the second issue, install Cython first with
-> pip install Cython

 Then install this package
 > pip install .